SAIKUMARVADA/Articels/FastAPI & MongoDb.md

 ## Section-6 FastAPI Questions

-What is FastAPI and who created it?
+* 1 What is FastAPI and who created it?

-What are the core advantages of FastAPI over Flask or Django?
+* 2 What are the core advantages of FastAPI over Flask or Django?

-Explain how FastAPI supports asynchronous programming.
+* 3 Explain how FastAPI supports asynchronous programming.

-What is Pydantic and how does FastAPI use it?
+* 4 What is Pydantic and how does FastAPI use it?

-What is the role of BaseModel in FastAPI?
+* 5 What is the role of BaseModel in FastAPI?
+* 6 How does FastAPI generate automatic API documentation?
+* 7 What is the difference between @app.get() and @app.post() in FastAPI?
+* 8 How do you define path, query, and request body parameters in FastAPI?
+* 9 What is dependency injection in FastAPI and how does it work?
+* 10 How do you handle exceptions and custom error messages in FastAPI?
+* 11 How do you write asynchronous routes using async def in FastAPI?
+* 12 How do you test FastAPI applications?
+* 13 What are the key components of a typical FastAPI project structure?
+* 14 How do you implement authentication (e.g., JWT) in FastAPI?
+* 15 What are Background Tasks in FastAPI and how are they used?
+* 16 What is CORS and how do you configure it in FastAPI?

 ## MongoDB Questions

-What is MongoDB and how does it differ from SQL databases?
+* 1 What is MongoDB and how does it differ from SQL databases?

-What are documents and collections in MongoDB?
+* 2 What are documents and collections in MongoDB?

-What is MongoDB Compass and how is it used?
+* 3 What is MongoDB Compass and how is it used?

-What is MongoDB Atlas?
+* 4 What is MongoDB Atlas?

-What Python library do we use to connect MongoDB?
+* 5 What Python library do we use to connect MongoDB?
+* 6 How do you connect FastAPI with MongoDB?
+* 7 What is motor and why is it used with FastAPI?
+* 8 How do you insert a Pydantic model into MongoDB in FastAPI?
+* 9 How do you convert MongoDB ObjectId to a JSON serializable format?
+* 10 How do you update MongoDB documents using FastAPI?
+* 11 How do you handle MongoDB connection errors in FastAPI?
+* 12 How do you structure a FastAPI project that uses MongoDB?
+* 13 How do you use dependency injection to manage MongoDB client in FastAPI?
+* 14 How do you ensure data uniqueness (like email) in MongoDB using FastAPI?
+* 15 How do you serialize MongoDB query results before returning them in FastAPI?